 These products actually stain the skin rather than absorb into the bloodstream.
 The risks have not been scientifically tested, but the sugar and mineral based ingredients are an indication that there are little or no risks involved.
 With the increased concerns for skin cancer spray and lotion self-tanning products have become more popular as the safer tanning solution.

-The salon spray on tanners are acceptable, as long as the salon provides protection for your eyes, nose, ears and mouth to prevent inhalation of the product.
+The salon spray on tanners may be more acceptable, as long as the salon provides protection for your eyes, nose, ears and mouth to prevent inhalation of the product.
 The DHA in salon sprays have not been completely tested, therefore the additional protection is needed.
 If the salon does not provide the needed protection, it is recommended that you receive the service elsewhere.

 During pregnancy some women find that due to increased hormones in their system, the smell is too overbearing and tend to steer clear of these types of products.
 Due to hypersensitivity it might also be possible that these self-tanners could cause skin irritation.
 A test should be done in an unnoticeable area 24 hours before applying to the entire body.